Confusion Over Cardio

 The many exercise options for conditioning the cardiovascular system causes frequent debates about which exercises are better than others.

-This argument goes into discussion of steady state cardio versus high intensity interval training, as many fitness experts have biases for either depending on their preference.
+This argument discusses steady-state cardio versus high-intensity interval training, as many fitness experts have biases toward either depending on their preferences.

-The back and forth over both types of training can leave many confused on what program to start and whether or not they’re wasting their time.
+The back-and-forth between the two types of training can leave many confused about which program to start and whether they’re wasting their time.

-In regards to bodybuilding, cardio should never become excessive to the point where there is a loss of muscle.
-In other athletic pursuits, lean body mass preservation may not be a priority over performance (i.e. marathon running).
+In bodybuilding, cardio should never become excessive to the point of muscle loss.
+In other athletic pursuits, lean body mass preservation may not be a priority over performance (i.e., marathon running).

-The training methods of both steady state and HIIT can meet the objective of keeping lean muscle but each have benefits of their own.
+The training methods of both steady state and HIIT can meet the objective of maintaining lean muscle, but each has its own benefits.

 Timing is extremely important when choosing one over the other, since you want your training to be efficient and to reach your goal in the shortest amount of time possible.